dhanasekaran-subramani/architecture-decision-record/README.md

 10. **Link to Related ADRs:** If there are related decisions, link to those ADRs.
 This helps in understanding the broader context and how decisions are interconnected.

-# What are some common tools for documenting architecture decisions?
+# Tools for documenting architecture decisions

 1. **Markdown Files:** Simple and effective, Markdown files can be stored in a version-controlled repository (e.g., GitHub, GitLab).
 They are easy to write and maintain.